dipaulson/L-test/README.md

 """
-For precise p-values, users can either increase the number of Monte Carlo samples used to compute the L-test p-value or run the efficient R-test, which does not require resampling.
+For precise p-values, users can either increase the number of Monte Carlo samples used to compute the L-test p-value or run the efficient R-test, which does not use resampling.
 """

 L_pval = L_test(y, X, k, MC=500)